-Navigating an environment marred by pollution, the axolotl swims in the dark and grimy waters of Xochimilco Lake, its limbs floating in the current and its long, extended mouth making it look like it is playing, even smiling.
+Navigating an environment marred by pollution, the axolotl swims in the dark and grimy waters of Xochimilco Lake, smiling.

-AxolotIs are "the aquatic youth of the fire animal, the salamander".
-1 They are amphibious and enjoy a unique biological feature called neoteny which allows them to continue their life in a larval stage and not become land salamanders.
-Because of this, humans have variously cataloged axolotIs as beings in "truncated development", 2 a "phyletic reversion", 3 or the "Peter Pan of salamanders".
-4 But what is perhaps more interesting about axolotIs is that they are even better equipped to repair themselves than their evolutionary "older cousins", the salamanders.
+AxolotIs are "the aquatic youth of the fire animal, the salamander" (Bartra 56).
+They are amphibious and enjoy a unique biological feature called neotenia which allows them to continue their life in a larval stage and not become land salamanders.
+Because of this, humans have variously cataloged axolotIs as beings in "truncated development" (Bartra, 143), a "phyletic reversion" (Ibidem) or the "Peter Pan of salamanders" (WWF).
+But what is perhaps more interesting about axolotIs is that they are even better equipped to repair themselves than their evolutionary "older cousins", the salamanders.
 So, why become a salamander when it is possible to stay an axolotI?

-The word axolotl comes from Nahuatl, which is the language of the Mexicas (the name the Aztecs took on after building Tenochtitlán), and it carries several meanings.
-It is constructed from the words atl, meaning water, and xolotl, which can be translated as toy, twin, or monster: "water toy', 'aquatic monster', 'water twin' ... but it is clear that it refers to the God Xolotl".5 In the Mexica's cosmovision, Xolotl - out of skepticism for the practice - refused the other gods' demands to sacrifice himself and tried to escape his ordered death.
+The word Axolotl comes from Nahuatl, which is the language of the Mexicas (the name the Aztecs took on after building Tenochtitlán), and it carries several meanings.
+It is constructed from the words atl, meaning water, and xólotl, which can be translated as toy, twin, or monster: "water toy', 'aquatic monster', 'water twin' [...] but it is clear that it refers the God Xolotl" (Bartra, 83-84).
+In the Mexica's cosmovision, Xolotl -out of skepticism for the practice-refused the other gods' demands to sacrifice himself and tried to escape his ordered death.
 This reflects axolotls' capacity to avoid destruction.
 Through a curious genomic ability, these amphibians can regenerate their limbs, tissues, and cells.
 If one of their extremities is lost, they can grow it back in a couple of weeks.
 Due to this feature, it is not surprising that the Mexicas also believed that Xolotl was the one responsible for recreating humanity after an extinction.